Icelandic moss

 This section has been translated automatically.

-Icelandic moss is a lichen, lichens are formed by the symbiosis of fungus and algae.
-Icelandic moss or Icelandic moss (Cetraria islandica or Lichen islandicus) is a 4-12cm tall shrub lichen (Parmeliaceae), which grows in Iceland but also in arctic areas, but also in Central European mountains.
-The shoots of the Icelandic lichen, which are brown to brown-green colored on their surface and branched in a forked or antler-like manner, are leaf-like but also tubularly curled.
+Iceland moss is not a moss plant, but a lichen; lichens are formed by the symbiosis of fungus and algae.
+Iceland moss or Icelandic moss (Cetraria islandica or Lichen islandicus) is a 4-12 cm high shrub lichen (Parmeliaceae) that grows in Iceland, but also in Arctic regions and in Central European mountains.
+The brown to brown-green colored, forked or antler-like branched shoots of the Iceland moss are leaf-like but also rolled up like tubes.
 The lichen has a bitter taste.

-Phytotherapeutically, the whole or crushed lichen body is used.
+The whole or crushed lichen body is used phytotherapeutically.

-Phytotherapeutically the whole or crushed lichen body=thallus(Lichen island icus - Icelandic moss/Icelandic lichen) is used.
+The whole or crushed lichen body = thallus(Lichen islandicus - Icelandic moss/Icelandic lichen) is used phytotherapeutically.

 Literature